raul23/search-ebooks/README.rst

 * `calibre`_ to convert ebook files to ``txt`` and get metadata from ebooks

-And optionally, you might need recent versions of:
+And optionally, you might need recent versions of the following utilities:

 * (**Highly recommended**) `poppler`_, `catdoc`_ and `DjVuLibre`_
   can be installed for faster than calibre's conversion of ``.pdf``, ``.doc``